EudiaApentsui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 floats

-Q script that converts numbers from base 10 to base 16
+A script that converts numbers from base 10 to base 16

+A script that encodes and decodes text using the rot13 encryption